run-ai/docs/docs/admin/runai-setup/maintenance/audit-log.md

 | Cluster ID     | string    | The system internal identifier of the cluster that the loged operation relates to.
 If the operation is not cluster specific - cluster id remains empty. |

 ### Event History - Date Selector
-Event History table saves logged operations for the last 90 days.
-However, the table itself presents up to last 30 days of information due to the potentially very high number of operations that might be logged during this period.
-To view older logged operations, or if you wish to refine your search and get more specific results or less results, you should use the time selector and change the period of time or dates you search for.
-You can also refine your search by using filters as expalain here below.
+The Event History table saves logged operations for the last 90 days.
+However, the table itself presents up to the last 30 days of information due to the potentially very high number of operations that might be logged during this period.
+To view older logged operations, or if you wish to refine your search and get more specific results or fewer results, you should use the time selector and change the period you search for.
+You can also refine your search by using filters as explained below.

 ![Event History date selector](img/event-history-date-selector.png)